Skip to content

 DISCOVERY.TYPE='single-node'

 Next, determine whether you want to run the frontend, search, generation, or all.
-If you're not sure what you want to run, you should read architecture to get a better understanding of the project.
+If you're not sure what you want to run, you should read up on the architecture to get a better understanding of the project.

 Frontend is the easiest to get started with, so we recommend starting there.